-Biomass heating systems, including wood burning stoves, are a common form of microrenewable technology.
 Biomass boilers and wood burning stoves are similar appliances, they both burn organic materials to create a form of domestic heat and depending on their size, can also heat water.
 The primary difference between the two appliance types is that biomass boilers burn a variety of energy crops, including wood; and wood burning stoves only burn wood or wood pellets.
 Provided that the biomass boiler or wood burning stove is located internally within the existing residential property, then the boiler and stove would not require planning permission.
 However, the flue, duct or chimney which is associated with any biomass heating system may require planning permission as might any fuel storage facility.